gtresquire/bamazon/README.md

 ## Overview

-Welcome to bamazon storefront application.
+Welcome to bamazon storefront application!
 This app will take in orders from customers and deplete stock from the store's inventory.

 Customer View:

 Prompts users with two messages.

    * The first message asks for the ID of the product they would like to buy.

    * The second message asks how many units of the product they would like to buy.

    *  Once the customer has placed the order, the application checks if the bamazon store has enough of the product to meet         the customer's request.

    * If not, the app logs `Insufficient quantity!`, and prevents the order from going through.